Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-Query parameters also keep the "no filter" case free.
-Omit the `type` parameter and the endpoint returns the entire collection, which is the natural default behaviour.
-A path-segment filter cannot degrade to "no filter" without a special-case path such as `/sensors/type/all`, which is both awkward and collides with the normal lookup pattern.
+Query parameters also handle the "no filter" case naturally — just leave the parameter out and you get everything.
+With a path-based filter, you would need something like `/sensors/type/all` to get the unfiltered list, which is awkward and could clash with an actual sensor type called "all".

-The general rule is: use path segments for anything that has a genuine resource character (a particular sensor identified by its id) and query parameters for anything that narrows, sorts, or paginates a collection.
-Mixing the two makes the URI structure harder to reason about without any gain in expressiveness.
+The rule of thumb is: path segments for things that are actual resources (a specific sensor by its ID), query parameters for filtering, sorting, or paginating a collection.

 ### Question 7 — Benefits of the sub-resource locator pattern

 **Question.** Discuss the architectural benefits of the Sub-Resource Locator pattern.
 How does delegating logic to separate classes help manage complexity in large APIs compared to defining every nested path (e.g., `sensors/{id}/readings/{rid}`) in one massive controller class?

-A sub-resource locator is a method annotated with `@Path` but not with an HTTP method annotation.
-It returns an object whose own `@Path`-annotated methods handle the remainder of the URI.
-The locator on `resource/SensorResource.java` is shown below:
+A sub-resource locator is a method that has `@Path` but no HTTP method annotation like `@GET` or `@POST`.
+Instead of handling the request itself, it returns an object, and that object's methods handle the rest of the URL.
+The locator in `resource/SensorResource.java` looks like this:

 ```java
 @Path("{sensorId}/readings")